-The CAS number can only be used for one Tier 4 application and is valid for six months from the date of issue.
+The CAS number can only be used for one student visa application and is valid for six months from the date of issue.

 If you have questions

-After your CAS is issued if you want to change your course you must contact the relevant Admissions office.
+If you want to change your course after getting your CAS, you must contact the relevant Admissions office.

 For CAS queries, contact one of the offices below:

 - new Masters students: email@example.com

 - new PhD students: firstname.lastname@example.org

 - continuing or returning undergraduate and Masters students: email@example.com

 - continuing or returning PhD students: firstname.lastname@example.org